 Where Is G6PD Produced in the Body?

-G6PD is an enzyme produced inside red blood cells.
-Its production is controlled by the G6PD gene, which is located on the X chromosome.
+G6PD is produced inside red blood cells and remains active throughout their lifespan.
+Its production is controlled by the G6PD gene located on the X chromosome.

 Main Functions and Importance of G6PD

-G6PD is essential for maintaining strong, healthy red blood cells, especially during times of stress.
+G6PD is essential for the survival and stability of red blood cells, particularly during physical or chemical stress.

 1. Protects Red Blood Cells from Oxidative Stress